Advising & Registration

 Placement auditions for instrument or voice lessons are held during orientation and the first days of the semester.
-Information and sign-up sheets for auditions can be found at the music office in Sage Hall.
+Please click on the link below for more information and to sign-up for auditions.

 Students who have not had a calculus-based introductory physics course should enroll in PHY117 as soon as they meet the prerequisite of one semester of calculus (or the AP equivalent).
 Students who have taken a full year (or more) of high school physics are encouraged to consider taking PHY119, and those with a 4 or 5 on the AP Physics C mechanics exam may be eligible to place out of PHY117.
 Students in either of these categories should consult a member of the Department.

 Consult with department representatives at Conversations.